noacktino/zabbix-docker-python/README.md

 7. If you get ```{"processed": 0, "failed": 1, "total": 1, "time": "0.000140", "chunk": 1}``` check your server configuration!

 # Improvements
 Maybe it's possible to provision the ZABBIX server in order to avoid manual configuration which is error prone.
-Maybe the api could be used.
+Therefore, the api could be used.